-In early March during a particularly busy and crazy period of my life I settled on my first home.
+In early March during a particularly busy and crazy period of my life I settled on my first home and became an Airbnb host.

 Buying a house in New Zealand is no easy process.
 It took two years of open homes, background reading, building reports, lawyers checking documents and offers before finally being successful.
 I didn’t set out with it being my intention, but I bought in the same suburb as I grew up in, a quiet area with plenty of shops and cafes, 40 minute walk from central Wellington.